SavinaRoja/PyUserInput/README.md

 A module for cross-platform control of the mouse and keyboard in python that is simple to use.

-Mouse control should work well for most users on Windows, Mac, and X11 (most linux) systems.
+Mouse control should work on Windows, Mac, and X11 (most Linux systems).
+Scrolling is implemented, but users should be aware that variations may exist between platforms and applications.

 Keyboard control works on X11(linux) and Windows systems.
-Mac control is partially complete.
+Mac control is a work in progress.

 Dependencies
 ------------